gakimball/eslint-config/README.md

 - Two spaces for indentation.
 - Single quotes.
+- Rigid JSDoc enforcement:
+  - Functions, classes, and class methods must have documentation.
+  - No use of annotation synonyms.
+  - All parameters, props, and return values must have descriptions.
 - More, once I figure out what I want.
+- Allow functions to be defined after they're first referenced.
+(Yay hoisting!)
+- `if`/`else` go on separate lines. *(This is my stupid hill and I will die on it.)*
+- Consistent return values optional.
+- Prefer `const`, then `let`, but never `var`.
+- Capitalize the first word in a comment.
+- Put spaces around inline objects.
+- Always use `===` and `!==`.
+- Class methods must use `this` (otherwise they can be static).

 ## Local Development